postgresqlfr/contrats/2023.pgday.fr/pgdayfrance_2023_sponsorship_contract_v13.md

 --------------------------------------------------------------------------------

-Logos and promotional materiel must be submitted prior to June 8th, 2023.
+Logos and promotional material must be submitted prior to June 8th, 2023.

 Logos will be sized and positioned based on the partnership level.
 Logos may be arranged in any way within each partnership group.
 The Business shall